fkirc/attranslate/docs/TOOL_COMPARISON.md

 - Generate caches only for sources-files, but not for target-files.
 - Place a higher emphasis on file-stability and quality.
 - Make it simpler to add new services or new file-formats.

+## Evernote Serge

+Whereas [Serge](https://github.com/evernote/serge) is geared towards highly-optimized workflows, `attranslate` is geared towards a quick integration within minutes.

+## Twine

+[Twine](https://github.com/scelis/twine) is distributed via Ruby/gem, whereas `attranslate` is distributed via npm.
+Moreover, the usage concept is different.
+Whereas `Twine` uses a so-called "Twine data file", `attranslate` is designed to synchronize arbitrary files from A to B.

+## Babelish

+[Babelish](https://github.com/netbe/Babelish) is targeted for one specific use case:
+Convert CSV-files into native Android or iOS translations.
+`attranslate` solves this use case as well, but is not restricted to CSV/Android/iOS.
+Moreover, `attranslate` makes it easier to apply platform-specific manual corrections.

+## strsync

+[strsync](https://github.com/metasmile/strsync) is targeted for "iOS-native" and is distributed via `pip`.
+In contrast, `attranslate` is not restricted to iOS and is distributed via `npm`.

+## simpleen.io

+If [simpleen.io](https://simpleen.io/) was fully open-source, `attranslate` would perhaps not exist.

 ## loctool